gayafhannah/hotreloadcpp/README.md

 Libraries like `dynalo` and `dylib` do allow for arbitrary symbol access, but dont have any hot reloading capabilities and require you to implement their own wrapper around them.

-This library is designed to act as an amalgamation between both of these types of libraries, giving an api similar to dynalo/dylib, while also coming with a built-in hot reloading wrapper that still gives access to arbitrary symbols.
+A simple summary is it act's like an amalgamation between both of those types of libraries, giving an api similar to dynalo/dylib, while also coming with a built-in hot reloading wrapper that still gives access to arbitrary symbols.

 ## Compatability